The Logos: The Meletic Testament (Chapter 28 The Beginning Of Life)

 4. To Ena did not begin with the cosmos, nor was it born from the cosmos—it is the source from which the material cosmos emerged into universal existence.

 5. It is not a creator in the traditional sense, for it does not act with intention—it emanates without effort.
+It neither creates, sustains or destroys.
+To Ena is not limited by form, matter or the dimensions of space and time.

 6. The emanations of To Ena are not creations—they are unfoldings, natural expressions of being into becoming.
-It where the many unfold from the One.
+It is where the many unfold from the One.

 7. The things in the universe are not a product of divine will—they are the manifestations of pure existence shaped by the Logos and the Nous.
+Whilst all things in existence change and pass, To Ena remains constant, undisturbed by the flux of the material world.

 8. The Logos orders the emanations, giving structure to the cosmos, whilst the Nous refines them into actual form and substance.

 9. These principles do not command—they reveal, allowing reality to take shape without force or decree.
+To Ena as an integral part of our being, discerning the interconnection of all things and the profound link between human nature and the cosmos.

 11. It does not change in its state of being, yet from its stillness arises all change and motion that are understood by our awareness.

 12. It does not act nor impose, yet through its emanations, all things come into actual being.
+It has no specific attributes or characteristics.

 13. It does not evolve into multiplicity, yet from its unique oneness, multiplicity arises naturally.